 So that was easy.
 I installed a number of apps and extensions on my Opera browser using this tutorial, and almost all of them worked like a charm.

-All apps though might not run as flawlessly as you want it to be.
+All apps though might not run as flawlessly as you want them to.
 I tried installing the HTTPS Everywhere Chrome extension, but it didn’t work.
-Though HTTPS Everywhere is also available for Opera browser, I tried installing different kinds of apps and extensions to find out which work, and which doesn’t.
+Though HTTPS Everywhere is also available for Opera browser, I tried installing different kinds of apps and extensions to find out which work, and which don’t.

-Just in case any of your favourite app or add-on don’t work out as expected or at all, you can either search for an alternative of the same on the Chrome Web Store and install it on Opera browser or search for the same on the Opera’s own native store altogether.
+Just in case any of your favorite apps or add-on doesn’t work out as expected or at all, you can either search for an alternative of the same on the Chrome Web Store and install it on the Opera browser or search for the same on the Opera’s own native store altogether.

 Your ultimate goal is to get your job done, and the ability to download Chrome apps will surely open more avenues to get a lot more out of your Opera browser.

 So that was it.
-Hope the information was helpful for you.
+Hope the information was helpful to you.
 Do you have anything to add?
 Feel free to comment the same down below.

 Other Resources to read: